IDENTITY THEFT VICTIM GUIDE

 Experian: 1.888.EXPERIAN (397.3742); http://www.experian.com/; P.O.
 Box 9554, Allen, TX 75013

-Indiana law requires the law enforcement agency where you live take an official report and provide you with a copy.
-When you file the report, provide as much documentation as possible, including copies of debt collection letters, credit reports and your notarized Identity Theft Affidavit.
+Indiana law requires the law enforcement agency where you live to take an official report and provide you with a copy.
+When you file the report, provide as much documentation as possible, including copies of debt collection letters, credit reports, and your notarized Identity Theft Affidavit.
 The police report and complaint number may be needed when contacting creditors.
-Consumer reporting companies should automatically block the fraudulent accounts and bad debts from appearing on your credit report if you provide a copy of the police report.
+Consumer reporting companies should automatically block fraudulent accounts and bad debts from appearing on your credit report if you provide a copy of the police report.

 The FTC maintains a confidential, national identity theft database and may also be able to assist in pursuing identity thieves through federal channels, if applicable.
 You can file a complaint online at www.consumer.gov/idtheft, or by phone at 1.877.ID.THEFT.

 REVIEW YOUR CONSUMER RIGHTS

 Victims are also encouraged to review their rights provided by state and federal law.
 Understanding your rights can help you recover from an identity theft crime.

 FOLLOW UP STEPS